LSanten/LSanten.github.io/_mms-md/QUOTES-GENERAL-COLLECTION.md

 ---
 # A collection of quotes that inspire me
 ## No specific theme
+> Hatred never ceases by hatred but by love alone is healed.
+This is the ancient and eternal law.
+>
+> ~ Jack Kornfield recites someone else on [YouTube](https://youtu.be/fIQz3Ez4ETs?si=yIeHEvuo5ejWcsJO&t=1037)

 For themed quote collections, check out [POUCH-OF-QUOTES](POUCH-OF-QUOTES.md).

 >When a system is far from equilibrium, small islands of coherence in a sea of chaos have the capacity to shift the entire system to a higher order.